dshe/StringEnums/README.md

 ***An alternative to System.Emum***

-- A StringEnum is similar to System.Emum but with underlying type string.
+- A StringEnum is similar to System.Emum with underlying type string.
 - Each StringEnum value may be represented by one or more string values.
 - StringEnum is a reference type, so it's default value is null.
 - StringEnum is fast.